Arithmetic D-modules on locally noetherian formal schemes: Differentials and Smoothness

 For example, if $\cY\to\cS$ is quasi-smooth and $\cX$ is the completion of $\cY$ along a closed subscheme then $\cX\to\cS$ is quasi-smooth.
 Note that the corresponding morphism of reduced closed subschemes need not be smooth.
 The next proposition shows that a standard criterion for smoothness in the case of a morphism of finite type remains true in the general case; as a consequence we get a structure theorem for quasi-smooth morphisms analogous to the usual one for morphisms of finite type.

-\begin{lemma} Suppose $B$ is adic and noetherian and $f:M\to N$ is a homomorphism of finitely generated $B$-modules. (i) $f$ is the inclusion of a direct summand if and only if $\Hom_B(N,L)\to\Hom_B(M,L)$ is surjective for all discrete $B$-modules $L$ annihilated by an open ideal of $B$. (ii) If $N$ is projective and $\fp\in\Spf{B}$ is such that $M_\fp\to N_\fp$ is the inclusion of a direct summand, there is a $f\in B\setminus\fp$ such that $M_f\to N_f$ is the inclusion of a direct summand. \end{lemma} \begin{demo} For (i), the condition is clearly necessary, and to show that it is sufficient it suffices to show that $\Hom_B(N,L)\to\Hom_B(M,L)$ is surjective for all finitely generated $B$-modules $L$.
+\begin{lemma} Suppose $B$ is adic and noetherian and $f:M\to N$ is a homomorphism of finitely generated $B$-modules. \begin{enumerate} \item $f$ is the inclusion of a direct summand in the category of $B$-modules if and only if $\Hom_B(N,L)\to\Hom_B(M,L)$ is surjective for all discrete $B$-modules $L$ annihilated by an open ideal of $B$. \item If $N$ is projective and $\fp\in\Spf{B}$ is such that the $B_\fp$-module homomorphism $M_\fp\to N_\fp$ is the inclusion of a direct summand, there is a $f\in B\setminus\fp$ such that the $B_f$-module homomorphism $M_f\to N_f$ is the inclusion of a direct summand. \end{enumerate} \end{lemma} \begin{demo} For (i), the condition is clearly necessary, and to show that it is sufficient it suffices to show that $\Hom_B(N,L)\to\Hom_B(M,L)$ is surjective for all finitely generated $B$-modules $L$.
 If $L$ is finitely generated and $J\subset B$ is an ideal of definition, the hypothesis implies that $\Hom_B(N,L/J^nL)\to\Hom_B(M,L/J^n)$ is surjective; since $M$ and $N$ are finitely generated this says that

 is surjective for all $n$, and the assertion follows by the faithful flatness of the $J$-adic completion.
 Part (ii) is a consequence of \cite[Cor.
 19.1.12]{EGA}. \end{demo}